SARP-Airbrakes/FC_Firmware/README.md

-# `drivers/bno055` branch
+# Air-brakes Firmware
-The drivers for the BNO055 can be found in the `Drivers/BNO055` directory.
+This is the repository containing the air-brakes firmware.